 However, when it comes to changing management SYSTEMS it has not had the impact that many had hoped it would.
 While removing waste is of some benefit it does not get to the root cause which has more to do with lack of effectiveness than efficiency.

-To improve management systems specifically those related to quality, safety, environmental and regulatory objectives, we need interventions that go beyond processes and procedures to approaches that consider the organization as a whole.
+To improve management systems specifically those related to quality, safety, security, sustainability, environmental and regulatory objectives, we need interventions that go beyond processes and procedures to approaches that consider the organization as a whole.

 An Ideal Systems Model

-2. Activities of an organization must be efficiently and effectively controlled whilst maintaining viability of the organization.
+Activities of an organization must be efficiently and effectively controlled while maintaining viability of the organization.
 Activities are controlled by technical procedures, and socio-cultural and socio-political rules and practices.
 Procedures, rules and practices must attune so that viability can be achieved.
 Environmental factors may also be influenced or controlled.

 A Model for Systems Intervention (TSI)